The Signature Series and NexGen Workstation Copper Kitchen Sinks - Sinks designed for the 21st Century

-available in: Copper, Stainless, Millennia - Apron, under mount or top mount and even our retrofit sinks.
+available in: Copper, Stainless, Rustic Stainless, Millennia Stainless - Apron, under mount or top mount and even our retrofit sinks.

-A sink that will actually make you happy!
+A single bowl, rear corner drain, kitchen sink that will actually make you happy!

 Please watch these short videos.
-You will see why these sinks are now about 80% of our business!
+You will see why these sinks are now about 90% of our orders!

 Don't be confused with the imitators.
 You may see sinks like this one, but they are likely not engineered properly.
-The Kohler Stages sink, for example, put their ledge too high up in the bowl.
-When you place a cutting board on their ledge, it appears to me as if the board is level with the countertop, so when you run water over it, it will spill over on to the floor or counter.
-Our inner ledge is calculated based on ergonomics.
+The Kohler Stages sink, for example, put their step too high up in the bowl.
+When you place a cutting board on their step, it appears to me as if the board is level with the counter top, so when you run water over it, it will spill over on to the floor or counter.
+Our inner step is calculated based on ergonomics.
 It is low enough so you can run water and keep the water inside the sink, but high enough so you can cut food at the proper height.

 I have been working for many years to perfect the kitchen sink.
-Thanks to the feedback from many of you, as well as one forward thinking engineer (and customer) by the name of Robert Pennybaker, I have put together the best sink design in the industry.
+Thanks to the feedback from many of you, as well as one forward thinking engineer (and past customer) I have put together the best sink design in the industry.
 Here are some of the design elements that are unique to our sinks.
 If you love to cook, this is your kitchen sink!

 Let me speak of the colander idea for a moment.
 Has this ever happened to you?
 You have a large pot of pasta on the cook top.
 You go to the sink to drain it and place the colander in the sink.
 You pour the water, but all the water does not evacuate the sink fast enough and the water begins to back up into the pasta?
 It has happened to me and it grossed me out - yuck.
-Just take the grid and turn it sideways and place it in the bottom of the sink.
+Just take the grid and turn it 90 degrees and place it in the bottom of the sink.
+Set the colander on the grid.
 The colander is now raised up - no more yuck!

 Cool use ideas from our customers using their Signature Series Kitchen Sinks!